Shih Keh-her

-Shih Keh-her (施克和 (Shī Kèhé)) is a politician of the Republic of China.
+Shih Keh-her (施克和 (Shī Kèhé)) is a Taiwanese politician.
 He is currently the Deputy Minister of Labor since October 2017.

 Education

 Shih obtained his bachelor's degree in political science from National Taiwan University.
-He then obtained his master's degree in regional and urban planning from London School of Economics and Political Science and master's in business administration from Imperial College London in the United Kingdom.
+He then obtained his master's degree in regional and urban planning from the London School of Economics and Political Science and a Master of Business Administration from Imperial College London in the United Kingdom.